SalesforceIndiana University

 Scattered information forces students to synthesize academic data manually, increasing cognitive load and reducing confidence in their choices.

 Galileo is built around five connected sections.
 Students start with an Overview that gives them a quick read on where they stand academically.
-From there they can browse and discover courses, shortlist ones they are interested in and plan their semester visually.
+From there they can browse and discover courses, shortlist ones they're interested in and plan their semester visually.
 The final section, Academic Trajectory, is where the system steps back and helps students reflect on where their academic choices are pointing them.

-Example of a student's user flow while interacting with Galileo
+Example of a student's user flow while interacting with Galileo.

 The Overview is the first thing a student sees when they open Galileo.
 It had to earn their attention without wasting it.

-The Overview section of Galileo .
+The Overview section of Galileo.

 For the Overview that meant cutting almost everything.
 What stayed was GPA, a GenEd requirement tracker and an Academic Progress section.
 The only additional information is enrollment-related deadlines that are actually time-sensitive.